Nondeterministic automatic complexity of overlap-free and almost square-free words: Powers and complexity

+\end{df} \begin{thm}[Shelton and Soni \cite{MR787496}] Let $a\ge 0$.
+The words $\mu^a(00)$ and $\mu^a(001001)$ are overlap-free squares of lengths $2^{a+1}$, $3\cdot 2^{a+1}$, respectively\footnote{ There is a minor typo in Shelton and Soni's paper (line 10 of page 98), equivalent to writing $\mu^a(001)$ instead of $\mu^a(001001)$. }. \end{thm} \begin{exa}[Examples of Theorem \ref{shelton}.]
+The following overlap-free squares exemplify the first few possible lengths, 2, 4, 6, 8 and 12:

-\end{thm} \begin{lem} If a cube $www$ contains another cube $xxx$ then either $\abs{x}=\abs{w}$, or $xx\,\text{first}(x)$ is contained in the first two consecutive occurrences of $w$, or $\text{last}(x)\,xx$ is contained in the last two occurrences of $w$. \end{lem} \begin{thm} The deficiency of {\cubefree} binary words is unbounded. \end{thm} \begin{proof} Given $k$, we shall find a {\cubefree} word $x$ with $D(x)\ge k$.
+\end{exa} Theorem \ref{shelton} is used in the proof of the following result. \begin{thm}[Shelton and Soni \cite{MR787496}] Let $\ell$ be a positive integer.
+The following are equivalent. \begin{enumerate} \item There exists an overlap-free binary word $y$ and a word $x$ such that $y$ contains $xx$ and $\ell=\abs{xx}$. \item $\ell\in \{2^a: a\ge 1\}\cup\{3\cdot 2^a:a\ge 1\}$. \end{enumerate} \end{thm} \begin{lem} If a cube $www$ contains another cube $xxx$ then either $\abs{x}=\abs{w}$, or $xx\first(x)$ is contained in the first two consecutive occurrences of $w$, or $\last(x)xx$ is contained in the last two occurrences of $w$. \end{lem} \begin{proof} We prove the contrapositive.
+Suppose $xx\first(x)$ is not contained in the first two consecutive occurrences of $w$, and $\last(x)xx$ is not contained in the last two occurrences of $w$.
+Then the middle $\last(x)x\first(x)$ of the factor $xxx$ has $\last(w)w\first(w)$ as a factor, and hence $\abs{x}\ge\abs{w}$. \end{proof} \begin{thm} The deficiency of {\cubefree} binary words is unbounded. \end{thm} \begin{proof} Given $k$, we shall find a {\cubefree} word $x$ with $D(x)\ge k$.
 Pick a number $n$ such that $2^n\ge 2k+1$.
-By Theorem \ref{soni}, there is a strongly {\cubefree} binary word that contains a square of length $2^{n+1}$; equivalently, there is a strongly {\cubefree} square of length $2^{n+1}$.
-Thus, we may choose $w$ of length $\ell=2^n$ such that $ww$ is strongly {\cubefree}.
+Let $w := \mu^n(0)$, which is a word of length $\ell := 2^n$.
+By Theorem \ref{shelton}, $ww$ is overlap-free.
 Let $x=ww\hat w$ where $\hat w$ is the proper prefix of $w$ of length $\abs{w}-1$.
 By Lemma \ref{cubeContainsCube}, $x$ is {\cubefree}.
 The complexity of $x$ is at most $\abs{w}$ as we can just make one loop of length $w$, with code (Theorem \ref{singly})

 And so